Miranda Fricker

 Photo: Edmond J. Safra Center for Ethics

 My research generally falls in the subject areas of moral philosophy and social epistemology, though I hope that most of my work might equally be described as feminist philosophy, since feminist perspectives have always been at the heart of what I try to do in philosophy.
 When I was a student, it was specifically the feminist philosophical work that I read while doing an interdisciplinary MA in Women’s Studies at the University of Kent, Canterbury (1989-90) that brought me back to graduate study in philosophy.
-I subsequently completed my DPhil at Oxford in 1996 having had the double good fortune of being co-supervised by Sabina Lovibond and Bernard Williams, both of whose work was for me then, and continues to be now, a guiding light for which I am ever more grateful as the years go by.
-An interest in the significance of social identity and power in all kinds of human practices continues to drive my work, and it tends to lead me to the border territories that lie between epistemology, ethics, and politics.
+I subsequently completed my DPhil at Oxford in 1996 having had the good fortune of being co-supervised by Sabina Lovibond and Bernard Williams--a double gift which, as the years go by, I appreciate with increasing clarity.
+An interest in the significance of social identity and power in all kinds of human practices continues to drive my work, and it tends to lead me to the border territories that lie between epistemology and moral philosophy.
+Most recently I have been drawn, in social epistemology, to questions of how epistemic virtues and vices can become embedded in institutional bodies; and also, in ethics, to our interpersonal moral psychological responses of blaming, apologizing, and forgiving.
+In this latter connection, I am exploring the idea that we should nurture only those responses that promote shared moral understandings of the behaviour concerned.

 Proudly powered by Weebly